SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

     * "ULN, FamilyName and Standard not found"
 - Standard
 	* "Provide a valid Standard"
+    * "Invalid version for Standard"
-    * "Your organisation is not approved to assess this Standard"
+    * "Your organisation is not approved to assess this Standard and version"
 	* "StandardReference and StandardCode must be for the same Standard*
 - CourseOption
-    * "No course option available for this Standard.
+    * "No course option available for this Standard and version.
 Must be empty"
-    * "Invalid course option for this Standard.
+    * "Invalid course option for this Standard and version.
 Must be one of the following: 'list of course options'" where 'list of course options' depends on the standard code, and can be obtained with
     ```http
-    GET api/v1/certificate/options/(standard}
+    GET api/v1/certificate/options/{standard}/{version}
     ```
 - OverallGrade
     * "Select the grade the apprentice achieved"